Three-dimensional imaging of hadrons with hard exclusive reactions: advances in experiment, theory, phenomenology, and lattice QCD: Recent status of experiments

-The experimental program for DVCS off neutrons employs the Neutral Particle Spectrometer (NPS) installed in Hall~C at JLab.
-The NPS is a high-resolution electromagnetic calorimeter designed to detect photons with excellent spatial and energy resolution, enabling the exclusive reconstruction of DVCS final states over a broad kinematic range in $Q^2$, $x_B$, and $t$.
-Its combination with the High Momentum Spectrometer (HMS) for electron detection allows for precision measurements of exclusive processes.
+Exclusive neutron DVCS relies critically on the precise reconstruction of the real photon.
+The Neutral Particle Spectrometer (NPS) delivers this capability through its high segmentation and calibrated electromagnetic response, allowing accurate determination of the photon energy.
+The experimental program for DVCS off neutrons employs the NPS installed in Hall~C at JLab.
+The NPS is a high-resolution electromagnetic calorimeter designed to detect photons with excellent spatial and energy resolution, enabling the exclusive reconstruction of DVCS final states.
+Its combination with the High Momentum Spectrometer (HMS) for electron detection allows for precision measurements of exclusive processes at a luminosity of $5\times 10^{38}$~cm$^{-2}$s$^{-1}$.

-The basic topology of the reaction $eN \rightarrow e'N'\gamma$ involves the coincident detection of the scattered electron in the HMS and the DVCS photon in the NPS.
-The recoiling nucleon, either a proton or a neutron, is not directly detected but identified via the missing-mass technique, ensuring the exclusivity of the event.
-For neutron DVCS, the target consists of liquid deuterium (LD$_2$), while hydrogen (LH$_2$) data are taken under identical conditions for systematic subtraction and cross-calibration.
-Photons are measured in the NPS calorimeter composed of 1080 lead-tungstate (PbWO$_4$) crystals, each read out by a Hamamatsu R4125 photomultiplier tube (PMT).
-PbWO$_4$ is characterized by its high density, short radiation length, and excellent radiation hardness, which make it ideal for operation at the high luminosities available in Hall~C. The calorimeter's compactness and fine granularity enable sub-centimeter position resolution and an energy resolution better than $2\%/\sqrt{E}$ for photon energies in the multi-GeV range.
-The NPS provides a decisive advance in DVCS studies by extending the accessible photon kinematics to larger scattering angles and higher momentum transfers.
-This broad coverage allows for the simultaneous mapping of DVCS cross sections over a wide range of $Q^2$ (from 2 to 5~GeV$^2$) and Bjorken-$x_B$ (from 0.25 to 0.6), thus probing the transition region between valence and sea quark dynamics.
+{The basic topology of the reaction} involves the coincident detection of the scattered electron in the HMS and the DVCS photon in the NPS.
+The recoiling nucleon, either a proton or a neutron, is not directly detected but identified via the missing-mass technique. {A cut around the nucleon mass, $M_X^2\simeq M_N^2$, is therefore an important exclusivity requirement, but it is not by itself sufficient to isolate neutron DVCS in deuterium.
+The LD$_2$ sample contains both neutron-DVCS and proton-DVCS events, as well as contributions from accidental coincidences, misidentified $\pi^0\to\gamma\gamma$ events, and coherent DVCS on the deuteron.
+For this reason, LH$_2$ data taken under matched kinematic conditions are used to subtract the proton-DVCS component from the LD$_2$ spectrum.}

+Photons are measured in the NPS calorimeter composed of 1080 lead-tungstate (PbWO$_4$) crystals.
+Its high density, short radiation length, and excellent radiation hardness, make it ideal for operation at the high luminosities available in Hall~C. The calorimeter's compactness and fine granularity enable sub-centimeter position resolution and an energy resolution better than {2\%/${\sqrt{E}}$} for photon energies in the multi-GeV range.
+The NPS was designed to allow for the simultaneous mapping of DVCS cross sections from 2 to 5~GeV$^2$, and Bjorken-$x_B$ from 0.25 to 0.6, thus probing the transition region between valence and sea quark dynamics.